ddc-java/ddc-day-book/configuration/pages.md

 Page-level configuration is done in the front matter (a YAML block preceding the page content), and supports the following properties (listed in alphabetical order, not in order of importance):

+`breadcrumb_title`

+: Short page title used in the header breadcrumb trail when `page_navigator.enabled` is `true`.
+If omitted, the page `title` is used.
+This is useful when the full page title is clear in the page heading or sidebar, but too long for the hierarchical breadcrumb trail.

 `content_dir`

 : In this theme, some pages may be used to define a hierarchical section (i.e., group of pages) within the module site, rather than including any Markdown content themselves.
 This type of page must include a `content_dir` property and a `title` property (described below).